top of page

 My Story

-I am a mental health counselor and yoga instructor and I'm honored to walk alongside clients on their journeys towards healing and growth.
-I'm especially passionate and knowledgable about navigating substance abuse and other impulsive behaviors, difficult relationships with food and body image, and mood disorders such as anxiety and depression.
-I have also helped adults with very human struggles such as relationships, self-esteem, suicidality and self-harm, codependency, stress managements, anger management, impulse control, grief and loss, identity development, and personal effectiveness.
+I am a mental health counselor and I'm honored to walk alongside clients on their journeys towards healing and growth.
+I'm especially passionate and knowledgable about navigating relationships, substance abuse and other impulsive behaviors, difficult relationships with food and body image, and mood disorders such as anxiety and depression.
+I have also helped adults with very human struggles such as self-esteem, suicidality and self-harm, codependency, stress management, anger management, impulse control, grief and loss, identity development, and personal effectiveness.

 IMG_5595.jpeg

 I believe it is possible to have compassion for your current self and where you are right now, while desiring and working toward change.
-I like to facilitate this process by providing the space to learn and practice new skills in a safe setting that will develop your mental, emotional, and physical awareness and enable you to handle painful thoughts, emotions, and experiences in more adaptive ways.
+I also like to facilitate this process by teaching new practical skills in a safe setting that will strengthen your awareness and expand your repertoire of responding to painful thoughts, emotions, and experiences in more adaptive ways.
 With greater acceptance of our reality, we gain the clarity, control, and space to shed ways of relating with the world and ourselves that are harmful or unsustainable and begin to act in ways that are closer to our values and sense of purpose.

 Education and Qualifications

-• I earned my Masters of Education in Clinical Mental Health and Addictions Counseling at the College of William & Mary in Williamsburg, Virginia.
+• I earned my Masters of Education in Clinical Mental Health and Addictions Counseling at the College of William & Mary in Williamsburg, Virginia in 2019.

-• I am a Licensed Clinical Mental Health Counselor Associate (LCMHCA) in the state of North Carolina.
+• I have been a Licensed Clinical Mental Health Counselor (LCMHC) in the state of North Carolina since 2019.

 • I completed my yoga teacher training at the 200 hour level (RYT-200) at the Glenmore Yoga and Wellness Center in Richmond, Virginia.